 (Trump, Donald, R-Fla., U.S. president; Twitter post; 2/24/2020.)

-This tweet came about an hour after the U.S. stock market closed Monday and the Dow Jones Industrial Average had plunged 1,032 points (3.56%), its second-largest one-day point drop in 124 years of existence.
-The drop was near-unanimously attributed to the current news of a coronavirus pandemic, and specifically to fears that the Trump administration is desperately incapable of managing it in this country.
-As mentioned, Donald fired the U.S. pandemic response team in 2018 and has consistently cut funds to agencies that deal with health and science.
+The previous tweet came about an hour after the U.S. stock market closed Monday, by which time the Dow Jones Industrial Average had plunged 1,032 points (3.56%), its second-largest one-day point drop in 124 years of existence.
+The drop was near-unanimously attributed to the current news of a coronavirus pandemic and specifically to fears that the Trump administration is incapable of managing it in this country.
+As mentioned, Donald fired the U.S. pandemic response team in 2018 and consistently has cut funds to agencies dealing with health and science.

-If we didn’t already know what a fabulist he is, this tweet would have caused Trump’s mental stability to come under heavy scrutiny.
-(Oh wait — it already is.)
+If we didn’t already know what a fabulist he is, the following tweet would have caused Trump’s mental stability to come under heavy scrutiny.
+(Oh wait — it is already.)

 “[The coronavirus outbreak is] under control [and is going to] go away.
 We have very few people with it.
 The people are getting better, they’re all getting better. … I think that the whole situation will start working out.”